 b.
 Tracking scans

-Did you know that with QR Codes, you can also track scanning activity.
-This means number of scans by date, city, country, and device.
+Did you know that with QR Codes, you can also track scanning activity?
+This means the number of scans by date, city, country, and device.
 If you are a marketer and these metrics are important to you, make sure the QR Code generator you choose has this feature.

-Note that scan tracking and analytics is possible only with Dynamic QR Codes.
+Note that scan tracking and analytics are possible only with Dynamic QR Codes.

 c.
 Creating Static or Dynamic QR Codes